• Skip to main content

 Instructions

-• Make the glaze: Whisk the icing sugar and milk together and drizzle or spread over the warm rolls.
+• Make the icing: Whisk the icing ingredients together until smooth and spread on top of the warm rolls.
 Cover with foil until you’re ready to serve.

 More Sweet Treats